aisingapore/TagUI/README.md

 frame|frame name **&#124;** subframe name if any|next step or block in frame/subframe
-popup|url keyword of popup window to look for|next step or block in popup window { and }|use { to start block and } to end block (on new line)|define block of steps and code api|full url (including parameters) of api call|call api save response to api_result dom|javascript code for document object model|run code in dom save to dom_result js|javascript statements (skip auto-detection)|treat as JS code explicitly timeout|time in seconds before step errors out|change auto-wait timeout variable_name| = value (for text, put in quotes, use + to concat)|define variable variable_name
+popup|url keyword of popup window to look for|next step or block in popup window { and }|use { to start block and } to end block (on new line)|define block of steps and code api|full url (including parameters) of api call|call api & save response to api_result run|full OS-level command including parameters|run OS command & save to run_result dom|javascript code for document object model|run code in dom & save to dom_result js|javascript statements (skip auto-detection)|treat as JS code explicitly timeout|time in seconds before step errors out|change auto-wait timeout variable_name| = value (for text, put in quotes, use + to concat)|define variable variable_name